Yue-Zhengyuan/Lectures/TNR_MPS/TNR/GTensor/contraction_motiv.md

 # Contraction of Grassmann Tensors: <br>Motivation for Definition

+## Motivation: Inserting Identities

+We start from the simplest case where we want to insert an identity between the product of two fermion operators $A$ and $B$.

 ## Grassmann Tensors

 In general, a **Grassmann tensor** $\mathbf{T}(\theta)_{i_1 i_2 ...}^{n_1 n_2 ...}$ has the components